gabrieldaos/gabrieldaos.github.io/_posts/2019-10-15-eskwelabs-capstone.md

 ## 3. Can a machine learning model predict a tweet's performance?

-Based from what was discussed earlier, we now know that:
+Based on what was discussed earlier, we now know that:

 1. Top news tweets involve a popular figure.

 2. Most of these news tweets are about ABS CBN stars.

-With these things established, can a machine learning model take this into account and predict a tweet's performance based from its content?
+With these things established, can a machine learning model take this into account and predict a tweet's performance based on its content?

-By using TF-IDF and ridge regression for the machine learning model, these are outputs made with roughly 70% accuracy for both predicting likes and retweets based from its content.
+By using TF-IDF and ridge regression for the machine learning model, these are outputs made with roughly 70% accuracy for both predicting likes and retweets based on its content.

 ![pred1](/img/capstone-images/pred1.PNG){: .center-block :}